cccarey/backbone-spring-social-login/README.md

-# backbone-spring-google
+# backbone-spring-social-facebook

 Oauth user and login control using Backbone.js and Java Spring

-This app provides functions for user management and login using backbone.js & Java Spring using Google OAuth2.
+This app provides functions for user management and login using backbone.js & Java Spring Social using Facebook.
 It is intended to work as a quickstart for other applications.

 UI adopted from the [backbone-webpy-openid](https://github.com/cccarey/backbone-webpy-openid) project.